🗺️I Mapped College Freshman Ego Development (Shocking) Part 2

 • What about me must still grow to actualize my vision?

-• How can I integrate my shadows?
+• How can I integrate all perspectives into a more powerful holistic whole?

 • How can I find and build deep relationships of character that will help me actualize my vision?